giantswarm/rfc/container-registry-configuration/README.md

 #### 6.c Management Cluster Fleet

-We can put the secret into our `management-clusters-fleet` repo.
-We will need to give reference to that secret in customers' git repository.
+We can put the secret into our `management-clusters-fleet` repo and refer that secret in `extraConfigs` in cluster apps.
+We can use GitOps templates to inject this configuration in all cluster apps.

 #### 6.d Catalog configuration